Do sin firms engage in real activities manipulation to meet earnings benchmarks?

 AuthorSuzanne M. Ogilby,Xinmei Xie,Yan Xiong,Jin Zhang

-Do sin rms engage in real
+Do sin firms engage in real

 activities manipulation to meet